Which of the following is the number of neutrons in the most abun... | Study Prep in Pearson+

-Which of the following is the number of neutrons in the most abundant isotope of boron?
+Which of the following is the number of neutrons in the most abundant isotope of tungsten (W)?

 A